githubtraining/exercise-use-secrets/README.md

 ## Seeing your result

-Your lab is graded automatically once you have completed the instructions.
-To see the result of your lab, <!-- specify expected Looking Glass display_type -->, <!-- specific place to look -->.
+Your exercise is graded automatically once you have completed the instructions.
+To see the result of your exercise, go to the Actions tab, and see the most recent run on the "Use secrets" or "Grading" workflows. <!-- specify expected Looking Glass display_type -->, <!-- specific place to look -->.

 If the workflow failed, scroll down to the **Annotations** section to check what went wrong.